Where can you order delicious Asheville BBQ? As locals, don’t miss our favorite BBQ restaurants in Asheville for dine-in and takeout.

 South Asheville: 33 Town Square Blvd., Biltmore Park, Asheville, NC 28803; (828) 676-3855

-Imagine ordering giant platters of barbecue that lasts you for days.
+Imagine ordering giant platters of barbecue that will last you for days.
 We just love Luella’s North Asheville BBQ restaurant.

 Grandma Lue is Luella’s namesake.
 This BBQ joint is not only committed to serving delicious food but also gives back to the AVL community.

-We love sitting outside with plates full of ribs and pulled pork.
+We enjoy sitting outside with plates full of ribs and pulled pork.
 Their sandwiches come with a heaping 1/4-pound of meat.
-You can also skip the bread to order a tray.
-They have tempeh as well as gluten-free BBQ options.
+You can also skip the bread by ordering a platter.

 2. Buxton Hall Barbecue